leodeslf/leaf/Eloquent_JavaScript.md

 ### Choice patterns

-- Grouping several patterns within parentheses and separating them with a pipe (`|`), makes each one of them an option (it will match just one of them at a time).
+Grouping several patterns within parentheses and separating them with a pipe (`|`), makes each one of them an option (it will match just one of them at a time).

+Example:

 ```JavaScript
 console.log(/\b(apple|orange|banana)\b/.test('apple'));